maudlinmandrake/digital-garden/_pages/index.md

 My interests lie in the strange intersection of art, technology and mental health (my education is in social work), and this little homestead serves as a space for me to explore, learn, and tend to this weird little <span style="color: #6DBA82">🌿 _garden_</span> of thoughts. **More** about me [here](./about){: .internal-link}.

+This is not a typical blog.
+It's a digital garden.
+There's no hierarchy.
+There's no linear order.
+You explore it through links; a little like getting lost in the woods.
+You can start here, with something I wrote about [[Showing up every day, softly]].
+None of the writing is set in stone; things are loose and wiggly around here.
+Page dates will reflect when I last updated my thoughts.
+Good luck out there 🔍

 <style>
   .wrapper {
     max-width: 46em;